 An overview of the process is shown in the following diagram:

 For more information on qualifications and requirements for Associate / Professor level appointments, you can refer to the following documents:-

 Practical Interpretation of Promotion Criteria for Associate / Professor Level practical_interpretation_of_promotion_criteria_9_16_16.docx

 - USU 1100

-The Chair of the OB/GYN Departmental Committee on Academic Appointments, Promotions, and Tenure is William H. J. Haffner, MD, CAPT (ret), USPHS.
-Dr. Haffner, a former Program Director and USU Department Chair, provides incomparable service in the support of faculty to develop their careers and to review faculty accomplishments relative to the requirements for the specific ranks.
+The Chair of the OB/GYN Departmental Committee on Academic Appointments, Promotions, and Tenure (CAPT) is William H. J. Haffner, MD, CAPT (ret), USPHS.
+Dr. Haffner, a former Program Director and USU Department Chair, provides extensive assistance in support of faculty to develop their careers and to review faculty accomplishments relative to the requirements for the specific ranks.
 Dr. Haffner has been invaluable in the career advancement of numerous faculty.

 If you have any questions regarding the process or your current status / eligibility, we highly suggest you contact Dr. Haffner at email@example.com.

 Civilian Human Resources (CHR) Process